 Move Directory Using Move-Item

-Instead of Copy-Item you can use Move-Item cmdlet in order to move permanently the files from the source to the destination.
+Instead of Copy-Item, you can use the Move-Item cmdlet in order to move permanently the files from the source to the destination.

 Move-Item -Path TestSource -Destination TestDestination